Two People Looking at Real Estate Model and Calculator

 Drawbacks to investing in private markets

-While private markets can enhance returns and diversification, they also come with some important trade-offs investors should understand:
+However, while private markets can enhance returns and diversification, they also come with additional layers of complexity, risk, and other tradeoffs investors should understand:

 • Low liquidity: Because there are no secondary marketplaces, most private market investments are locked up for the duration of the investment.
 These periods can range from 10 months (private credit) to 7–12 years (private equity) or longer, making it difficult to access your money quickly.